 A writing sample is required of students to determine their placement in an appropriate writing class.
 Students having completed AP (Advanced Placement) courses in composition must have a score of 4 or 5.
-Students who need to develop competence in composition skills-such as stating and supporting a thesis, organizing clearly, and constructing paragraphs and sentences-are required to enroll in Developmental Writing (ENL 101) where they receive more individual instruction than is possible in Effective Writing (ENL 111).
-These students must pass Developmental Writing (ENL 101) with a grade of P, C-, or higher before enrolling in Effective Writing (ENL 111).
+Students who need to develop competence in composition skills-such as stating and supporting a thesis, organizing clearly, and constructing paragraphs and sentences-are required to enroll in Effective Writing I (ENL 101) where they receive more individual instruction than is possible in Effective Writing II (ENL 111).
+These students must pass Effective Writing I (ENL 101) with a grade of P, C-, or higher before enrolling in Effective Writing II (ENL 111).

-Note: Students should register for ENL 101 during the first semester of attendance if possible.
+Note: Students must register for ENL 101 during the first semester of attendance, if possible.
 ENL 111, 112, or HON 111 should be completed, if possible, during the first year.

-Students in Developmental Writing (ENL 101), Effective Writing (ENL 111), HON 111, or ENL 112 can elect the traditional grading system or P/N grading in consultation with their instructor up through the last week of class (without special permission/petition).
+Students in Effective Writing I (ENL 101), Effective Writing II (ENL 111), HON 111, or ENL 112 can elect the traditional grading system or P/LP/N grading in consultation with their instructor up through the last week of class (without special permission/petition).